qubard/deepq-collision-avoidance/README.md

     - [convnetjs](https://cs.stanford.edu/people/karpathy/convnetjs/demo/rldemo.html)
     - make the -1 reward more likely

+# log
+- feb 27: implemented frame stacking and started training on `50x50x4` inputs, if it doesn't learn still and there are no bugs just reduce the input state size to `36x4` (the many different lines)
+    - it would definitely converge quicker

-also one thing I realized is that I should test it on lower input sizes, so currentyly it's `50x50x4` and the stacked frame buffer takes up ~`0.08mb` per experience so  ~`6gb` memory is required for the full `76800` experiences in the replay buffer.
+also one thing I realized is that I should test it on lower input sizes, so currently it's `50x50x4` and the stacked frame buffer takes up ~`0.08mb` per experience so  ~`6gb` memory is required for the full `76800` experiences in the replay buffer.